 If travelling by train then you will need a ticket from Oslo to Ringebu where you will meet a private taxi car/ small bus to take you to Venabu (this taxi is included in the trip price).
 The train journey is a delight in itself offering great views of the Norwegian countryside.
 The trains are modern, comfortable, have drinks facilities, and free wifi.

 All train timetables are published just 3 months in advance.
 Tickets are easily purchased on line at Vy.no and if you book in advance there is a considerable discount.
 You can choose to collect tickets on the train or have them sent to your phone which makes taking the train north very easy.
 The taxi transfer, from Ringabu station to the hotel is include in your trip fee is for the 1429 hrs train from Oslo Gardermoen (Lufthavn) airport to Ringebu, arriving at Ringebu at 1652 hrs or if departing from Oslo S (central) the same train will leave at 1402hrs.

 The private hotel bus leaves Oslo Gardermoen (Lufthavn) airport only on Saturdays and goes direct to Venabu Fjellhotel.
 The bus corresponds with the SK804 flight in from London Heathrow.
 Information for the platform number is given at 1340 hrs at the bus information desk in the arrival area and aims to will leave at 1400 hrs.
-The cost of this is 430-490 NOK each way.
+The cost of this for winter 2021 is 520 NOK each way.
 If you would like to take the bus please contact us for availability.
 The return journey is a supplementary cost of £55.